karel-brinda/rnftools/docs/tutorial/00_installation.rst

 	export PYTHONUSERBASE=~/rnftools

-Now you can install the RNFtools, parameter ``--user`` implies installation into the defined directory.
+Now you can install RNFtools.
+The parameter ``--user`` implies installation into the predefined directory.

 .. code-block:: bash